AonCyberLabs/FastInfoset-Burp-Plugin/README.md

 ## DESCRIPTION

-This tool detects XML Fast Infoset encoding HTTP requests in Burp based on Content-Type header (xml/fastinfoset).
-Once the encoding is detected, it un-gzip the requests and decodes it to presents a text-based readable user-friendly version.
-After tampering the requests it converts the request back to the original encoding, so it allows to modify requests on the fly.
+This tool detects XML Fast Infoset encoded HTTP requests in Burp based on the Content-Type header (xml/fastinfoset).
+Once the encoding is detected, it un-gzips the requests and decodes it to present a text-based readable user-friendly version.
+After a request has been edited, the plugin converts it back to the original encoding, allowing requests to be modified on the fly.

 ![alt screenshot](https://image.ibb.co/jTZxmF/xmlfastinfoset.png)

 Blog Post: <TO DO>

-I used a decoding function from [Lu Jun](https://github.com/luj1985/albatross) code.
+I used a decoding function from [Lu Jun](https://github.com/luj1985/albatross)'s code.

 ## USAGE